Arizona

 Official Election Results

-Official results will be released on Arizona’s Secretary of State website as they become available.
+Official results will be released on the Arizona Secretary of State's website as they become available.

 Official Results